Last updated: Tuesday 29th August 2023

-- Carbon balanced with The Landmark Trust.
+- Carbon balanced with World Land Trust.

 These paper bags do not provide an oxygen barrier, which is so critical for maintaining our delicious fresh-roasted taste for a long period of time.
 But our trials have shown this paper packaging is perfectly suitable for coffee ordered direct from our roastery, because of the short time between roasting and arrival at your letter-box.